Quick Links

 As a general rule, local government agencies in Wisconsin typically acquire new aerial photography every five years.
 More urbanized and quickly-developing municipalities may acquire new aerial photography as often as every 2-3 years.

-A statewide flight was conducted by the U.S. Department of Agriculture during the summer of 2017.
-This was in addition to a large number of counties that acquired new aerial photography in the spring of 2015.
+A statewide flight was conducted by the U.S. Department of Agriculture during the summer of 2020.
+This was in addition to a large number of counties that acquired new aerial photography in the springs of 2018-2020.

 Options

-- Aerial photography from the 2017 summer project (called the National Agriculture Imagery Program or “NAIP”) is available as a free download from the WisconsinView.org Web site.
+• Aerial photography from the 2020 summer project (called the National Agriculture Imagery Program or “NAIP”) is available as a free download from GeoData@Wisconsin.
 Use this photography if you are looking for a colorful image covering a large area.
-NAIP has a relatively low resolution of one meter, which means individual houses will become very blurry if you zoom in on the image.
+NAIP has a relatively low resolution of 0.6 meters, which means individual houses will become very blurry if you zoom in on the image.

-- If you need the most detailed aerial photography for a small area (e.g., a single farm or neighborhood), photographs from the spring 2015 county flights are the most appropriate choice.
-The spring 2015 photographs have a resolution of anywhere from three inches to 12 inches, depending on the county.
-These high-resolution photographs are currently available through individual Wisconsin counties.
-Start with a County Web Mapping site, or contact your Land Information Officer (LIO) in your area of interest.
+• If you need the most detailed aerial photography for a small area (e.g., a single farm or neighborhood), photographs from the spring 2018-2020 county flights are the most appropriate choice.

 Historic Aerial Photography